-The Importance of Mercury Removal in Lake Oswego, OR
+The Importance of Safe Mercury Removal in Lake Oswego, OR

 The Importance of Safe Mercury Removal

-- Minimizing the amount of mercury that could be released from the filling
+- Minimizing the release of mercury from the filling

 - Filtering the office air

-- Cleaning the patient and disposing of contaminated material, such as patient coverings, gloves, and the rubber dam
+- Properly cleaning the patient’s mouth and removing any contaminated materials, such as gloves, patient coverings, and the rubber dam.

 The amount of mercury vapor released from an amalgam filling is directly proportional to its temperature.
 Drilling out an amalgam filling generates a tremendous amount of heat, which in turn releases significantly more vapor.
 Cooling the filling by using as much water as possible during the process will significantly reduce the amount of mercury vapor released.